ServerMonkey/vmh/README.md

 `vmh-screenshot <DOMAIN> <OUT_FILE>` : Take a screenshot of a domain in ppm format.
 If the path OUT_FILE is ommited, the screenshot will be saved to `$HOME/shot_$DOMAIN.ppm`.

+vmh will always install domains to the 'default' libvirt pool.
+This document will refer to this folder as 'POOL'.

+The IMMUTABLE folder contains all templates.
+Is used to store disk images that are not supposed to be changed.
+This folder is also used to store libvirt network XMLs.
+This document will refer to this folder as IMMUTABLE.

+To differentiate network templates form domain templates.
+Network templates must have the following filename format: 'libvirt-net-<NETWORK>.xml'

 ## OPTIONS